YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -DOWNGRADE
 ~~~~~~~~~~~~

 Changes the database blocks to V4 format of the upstream code base.
 The transaction number fields are reduced to 32 bits.
-In the event the CTN is too large to fit in 32 bits, a mupip integ -tn_reset will need to be performed prior to performing the mupip reorg -downgrade.
+In the event the CTN is too large to fit in 32 bits, a MUPIP INTEG TN_RESET will need to be performed prior to performing the MUPIP REORG DOWNGRADE.
 The blks_to_upgrd counter increases to signify a downgrading database.

 .. code-block:: bash